masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 ![Power BI Preview](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/93f14fc85388cc4a6c86673642c2960d63d310bf/PbDB.png)

 Based on the demo dashboard leadership can be made aware at a single glance:
-- The red flagged parts which require a recovery plan
+- Red flagged parts which require a recovery plan
 - Top 5 suppliers driving nearly half of all spend and whether this supplier concentration calls for a second source
 - Whether the forecast gap is a one-off or a trend that needs to be reviewed with demand planning.